tigran338/Console-Application-Chat-Python/README.md

 5) Once connected they can message between each other based on their ID no. from the "list" by using "send <connection_id> <message>" (ex. "send 0 hey").

-6)Windows connecting to the host cannot message each other until they connect to each other with the "connect" command.
+6) Windows connecting to the host cannot message each other until they connect to each other with the "connect" command.

-7)The connection made between user's can be cut by using the "terminate <connection_id>" command using the number from their list number. (ex. "terminate 0")
+7) The connection made between user's can be cut by using the "terminate <connection_id>" command using the number from their list number. (ex. "terminate 0")

-8)A user can also make themseleves exit the program by entering "exit"
+8) A user can also make themseleves exit the program by entering "exit"